pavittarx/free-genai-bootcamp-2025/lang-portal/frontend/README.md

 - The frontend is meant to be used by single user.
 - No authentication/authorisation is required.

+## General Instructions
+- Words are not editable.
+- Groups are not editable.
+- Study activities are not editable.
+- Sessions can be created.
+- Sessions cannot be edited or deleted.
+- Session Activity can be created.
+- Sessions Activity cannot be edited or deleted.

 ## Pages
 1. Dashboard Page
 - The dashboard page will act as the landing page for the user.